 Knox Gorge

-At the end of the trail, you will find a gap through the gorges which accentuates the deep rich red colour of the surrounding rock.
+At the end of the trail, you will find a gap through the gorges which accentuates the deep red of the surrounding rock.

 Kalamina Gorge